-At Horsendale, we use our English Hub enhanced version of Letters and Sounds to teach phonics, with a consistent approach across Reception, Year 1 and Year 2.
+At Horsendale, we use No Nonsense Phonics to teach phonics, with a consistent approach across Reception, Year 1 and Year 2.
 Phonics continues for all children until they no longer need it.

-The lessons follow the same sequence each day in all year groups and ensure that new knowledge is taught, recapped and revisited systematically.
+The lessons follow the same sequence (multi-skills lesson and mini-story lesson) every day in all year groups and ensure that new knowledge is taught, recapped and revisited systematically.
 The children are given daily opportunities to practice their reading skills and build their reading fluency.
 All children are expected to participate in every aspect of every lesson.
 Key teaching strategies that enable this include, talk to your partner and my turn your turn.

 We teach Phonics to the whole class using a ‘Keep up, not catch up’ approach ensuring all pupils learn to read as quickly as possible.
 Teachers use the children’s assessments to ensure their teaching is appropriate for all, our worksheets ensure that the majority of pupils can work independently and are challenged, so that adults can support those who need it.
-Children falling behind are identified immediately and have additional tutoring in the afternoon at their challenge level.
+Children falling behind are identified immediately and have additional tutoring during the day at their challenge level whilst considering the children not missing important learning from other curriculum areas.

 Modelling of reading is at the heart of our phonics approach.
 Teachers ensure that children see them using the skills to read before having a go themselves.
 Teachers use minimal ‘teacher talk’ to ensure only key learning is remembered and not hidden amongst explanations and definitions.

 Children are only expected to read books at their decodable level.
 We use Big Cat Collins for Letters and Sounds.
+These books have been matched closely to our scheme by the English Hub to ensure the order matches the scheme.
 The children are assessed and then given books matched to their decodable ability.
 Children are only expected to read books with sounds they securely know.
+The children will take home two decodable books - one from previous week to build up fluency and the new book to develop new sounds.

 Our Approach